Photo by Quentin Bacon and food styling by Lori Powell and Adeena Sussman

 I knew I was on to something when my husband, one of the world’s most critical and perhaps most experienced Buffalo wing eaters reviewed these as “Excellent wings!”
 That’s just the response I was going for and it is especially meaningful when you see how their numbers stack up against the ones he’s used to eating.

-Why settle for a blue cheese dip where you practically need a search party to find the few bits of cheese swimming around in the mayo? -especially when you can have this one, chock full of pungent blue cheese, thick, tangy, decadent and so much better for you.
+Why settle for a blue cheese dip where you practically need a search party to find the few bits of cheese swimming around in the mayo?
+This Broiled Buffalo Wings with Blue Cheese Dip recipe is chock full of pungent blue cheese, and it’s thick, tangy, decadent, and so much better for you.

 2 pounds chicken wings, split at the joint